spinnylights/vulkan-notes/vulkan_notes.md

-Layout qualifiers are used in concert with interface qualifiers (see "Interface blocks") to declare things about how the shader receives and outputs data, such as the place the data comes from or the format it's stored in.
+Layout qualifiers are used in concert with interface qualifiers (see "Interface blocks") to declare things about how the shader receives and outputs data, such as the place the data comes from or how it's represented in memory.

 They are written with `layout`, `(`, one or more layout qualifier phrases separated by commas, and `)`, in that order.
 A layout